usmanali9999/microsoft-power-bi-capstone-tailwind-traders/README.md

 ## 📱 Mobile-Optimized Analytics

-The Executive Dashboard was optimized for mobile consumption in Power BI Service, enabling stakeholders to monitor key sales and profitability metrics on mobile devices.
+The Executive Dashboard was optimized for **mobile consumption in Power BI Service**, enabling stakeholders to monitor key sales and profitability information from mobile devices.

-The mobile layout prioritizes key KPIs and business visuals for a streamlined experience on smaller screens.
+The mobile experience prioritizes:

+- KPI cards
+- Core sales metrics
+- Profitability indicators
+- Product performance
+- Geographic performance
+- High-value executive visualizations

+This demonstrates consideration not only of dashboard development, but also of **how stakeholders consume business intelligence across different devices**.

 ### 🎥 Power BI Mobile Dashboard Demo

 ▶️ **[Watch the Mobile Dashboard Demo](Tailwind_Traders_Mobile_Dashboard_Demo.mp4)**

-The demo shows the Tailwind Traders Executive Dashboard running in the Power BI mobile experience, demonstrating mobile-optimized access to key sales and profitability insights.
+The demo shows the Tailwind Traders Executive Dashboard in the Power BI mobile experience and demonstrates mobile-optimized access to key sales and profitability information.

 ---

-# 🚨 Proactive KPI Monitoring
+## 🚨 Proactive KPI Monitoring

 Configured a Power BI data alert for **Gross Revenue**.